jiangdunchun/jiangdunchun.github.io/blogs/WampFramework.md

 <center><img style="max-width: 60%;" src="blogs/wamppic/Remote_Rendering_Framework.png"></center>

 The simplification of this matter is how to design a flexible module of RPC(Remote Procedure Call) and Pub&Sub(Publisher and Subscriber) models.
 I found [WAMP](https://wamp-proto.org), an intriguing solution to this problem.
-The graph below shows the WAMP in an IoT application.
+The graph<sup>[1]</sup> below shows the WAMP in an IoT application.

 <center><img style="max-width: 60%;" src="blogs/wamppic/WAMP_in_an_IoT_application.svg"></center>